Jsilvestre-dev/open-FoodLog/README.md

 - **Jetpack Compose** provides a reactive UI that updates automatically when the underlying data changes.
 - **Coroutines and Flow** handle asynchronous operations and allow the UI to react to changes in the database.

-## Running the Project

-1. Install Android Studio.
-2. Clone the repository:
-3. Open the project in Android Studio.
-4. Allow Gradle to sync.
-5. Run the app on an Android emulator or device.

 ### Requirements

-- Android Studio
 - Android SDK 33+
+- 6 MB of storage

 ## Future Improvements

-- Kotlin Multiplatform integration to enable an iOS version of the app
+- iOS release
 - Improvements to ViewModel and data layer architecture
-- Support for saving custom recipes
+- Support for saving complex custom recipes
-- Serving size calculations for logged foods
 - Expanded nutrition analytics and historical tracking